Battle of the Bulge: Operation Stösser

 Operation Stösser was a paratroop drop into the American rear in the High Fens (Hautes Fagnes; Hohes Venn; Hoge Venen) area.
 The objective was the "Baraque Michel" crossroads.
 It was led by Oberst Friedrich August Freiherr von der Heydte, considered by Germans to be a hero of the Battle of Crete.

-It was the German paratroopers' only night time drop during World War II.
-Von der Heydte was given only eight days to prepare prior to the assault.
+It was the German paratroopers' only nighttime drop during World War II.
+Heydte was given only eight days to prepare prior to the assault.
 He was not allowed to use his own regiment because their movement might alert the Allies to the impending counterattack.
 Instead, he was provided with a Kampfgruppe of 800 men.
 The II Parachute Corps was tasked with contributing 100 men from each of its regiments.
-In loyalty to their commander, 150 men from von der Heydte's own unit, the 6th Parachute Regiment, went against orders and joined him.
+In loyalty to their commander, 150 men from Heydte's own unit, the 6th Parachute Regiment, went against orders and joined him.
 They had little time to establish any unit cohesion or train together.

 The parachute drop was a complete failure.
-Von der Heydte ended up with a total of around 300 troops.
+Heydte ended up with a total of around 300 troops.
 Too small and too weak to counter the Allies, they abandoned plans to take the crossroads and instead converted the mission to reconnaissance.
 With only enough ammunition for a single fight, they withdrew towards Germany and attacked the rear of the American lines.
 Only about 100 of his weary men finally reached the German rear.

 Chenogne massacre

-Following the Malmedy massacre, on New Year's Day 1945, after having previously received orders to take no prisoners, American soldiers murdered approximately sixty German prisoners of war near the Belgian village of Chenogne (8 km from Bastogne).
+Following the Malmedy massacre, on New Year's Day 1945, having previously received orders to take no prisoners, American soldiers executed approximately sixty German prisoners of war near the Belgian village of Chenogne (8 km from Bastogne).